cepharum/hitchy/docs-source/api/README.md

 Whenever Hitchy is supporting common module pattern it might intend to pass further information in addition to its API and options.
 This information will be provided as additional arguments following provided options.

+#### Common Module Function Pattern

+A similar pattern is supported e.g. when accessing some [elements of a plugin's API](plugins.md#plugin-policies) and it is named _common module function pattern_.
+Just like common module pattern it is meant to support provision of a function to be invoked for generating some data instead of providing that data immediately.
+And any such function is invoked with Hitchy's API provided as `this`, Hitchy's options in first argument and any number of additional data provided in further arguments, too.

+In opposition to common module pattern this isn't about a whole module to be load but just some property exported there.
+And for the containing module to be capable of complying with common module pattern using this pattern isn't quite as beneficial and commonly useful except for rare cases.

 ### In Request Handlers